 How can I get an appointment with the doctor?

 We have suspended our online booking service and are not offering routine booked appointments until further notice.
 If you feel you need to see or speak to a doctor please phone the surgery on the usual number (contact details).
 A member of our experienced reception staff will take your contact details and will ask some questions regarding why you want to speak to the doctor.
-This information helps us prioritise patients who need urgent medical attention and we would ask that you cooperate with this.
+This information helps us prioritise patients who need urgent medical attention.
 A member of our practice team will then phone you back.
-You will be offered an appointment with a doctor if this is deemed necessary.
+You will be offered an appointment with a doctor if required.

 How do I order and collect my repeat prescriptions?